imldresden/STRAIDE/Software/Clients/Arduino/readme.md

 ```

 ## Acknowledgments
-Typically, the Kinetic Sculptures will send acknowledgment packets `0x01 | MessageID` for every received data packet.
+Typically, STRAIDE will send acknowledgment packets `0x01 | MessageID` for every received data packet.
 To reduce the traffic, acknowledgments can be toggled by sending:
 ```cpp
 sciclient.ToggleAcknowledgment(false);
 ```

 ## Reset
-To reset the Kinetic Sculpture or some parts thereof send
+To reset STRAIDE or some parts thereof send
 ```cpp
 sciclient.Reset(0x00);
 ```